mohameddahir57/Data-Analyst-Journey-2026/1.Excel/Dec 4 — Lookup Functions (VLOOKUP, XLOOKUP).md

 *   **table_array**: The range of cells containing the data (e.g., A2:C10).
 *   **col_index_num**: The column number in the range containing the return value (1 for first column, 2 for second, etc.).
 *   **range_lookup**: `FALSE` for exact match (most common), `TRUE` for approximate match.
+*   0 is the numerical equivalent of FALSE.
+*   1 is the numerical equivalent of TRUE.

 **Example:**
 Find the price of "Apple".